 How to Add Garlic to Your Diet

-Garlic can be enjoyed raw or added when cooking as whole garlic cloves, chopped garlic, and even garlic oil.
+Garlic can be enjoyed raw, as garlic juice, or added when cooking as whole garlic cloves, chopped garlic, crushed garlic, and even garlic oil.

 However, it is worth noting that for some people, eating raw garlic can result in gastrointestinal burning or irritation, heartburn, nausea, vomiting, and diarrhea.
 Therefore, go small to see if it agrees with your body.